Doctelligence/doctelligence.github.io/roadmap.md

 - Launch the website and engage with AI and blockchain communities to gather feedback and guide project development.

 ## 🤝 Partnerships
-- Forge collaborations with blockchain ecosystems, federated-learning entities, open-source organizations, and data providers.
+- Build collaborations with open-source decentralized AI communities, blockchain ecosystems, federated learning (FL) organizations, and data networks.
-- Partner with select data contributors to test real-world use cases, ensuring that data sovereignty and privacy-preserving mechanisms (e.g., encryption, secure aggregation) are functioning effectively.

 ## 🪙 Token Generation Event (TGE)
 - **Host the Token Generation Event (TGE)** to secure the network, establish governance, and support ecosystem growth.